kafka, security, authentication, authorization, encryption, acls, compliance, best-practices, governance

 Mutual TLS authentication uses client certificates for authentication.
 Both the broker and client present certificates, providing strong two-way authentication.
 This approach eliminates password management but requires certificate infrastructure and distribution mechanisms.

 mTLS works well for service-to-service communication where certificate lifecycle management can be automated, though it can be more challenging for human users and dynamic client environments.
+For detailed implementation guidance, see mTLS for Kafka.

 Authorization: Controlling Access with ACLs

 Authentication identifies who is connecting, but authorization determines what they can do.
 Kafka uses Access Control Lists (ACLs) to enforce fine-grained permissions on topics, consumer groups, and cluster operations.
+For comprehensive coverage of authorization patterns and implementation strategies, see Kafka ACLs and Authorization Patterns.

 ACLs specify which principals (users or services) can perform which operations on which resources.
 For example: